KrisdaSiangchaew/sf-chain/S7_Wallets_Transactions.md

   return ChainUtil.hash(`${timestamp}${lastHash}${data}${nonce}${difficulty}`);
 }
 ```
-Ddo the same thing in the transaction class to create a hash for the transaction outputs.
+Do the same thing in the transaction class to create a hash for the transaction outputs.
 Head to transaction.js.
 Now within the sign function call from the sender wallet, make sure to create a hash for the transaction outputs, before we generate the signature:
 ```
 signature: senderWallet.sign(ChainUtil.hash(transaction.outputs))
 ```